 9. Don’t wear shoes inside

 It is a Japanese custom to take off the shoes at the entrance and replace them with indoor slippers at the entranceway.
 These no-shoe rules can be applied to traditional ryokan hotels, Japanese restaurants, some places like temples and shrines, fitting rooms at stores, schools and hospitals and clinics.

 10. Don’t get in onsen without showering

 When you are at Onsen hot spring or Sento public bath, wash your body or pour hot water all over your body before entering a bathtub.
 The bathtub filled with hot water is reserved for having a relaxing soak and not for washing the body.
 Since many people share the bathtub, it is a good way to clean your body before soaking in the water.

 Other rules applied to the onsen or pubic bath: bathing suits are not allowed (although some outdoor onsen require bathing suits), hair should be tied up to keep it out of the bath water, do not swim in the onsen, and dry off roughly with a towel before you go back into the changing room so that you do not leave the floor of the changing room wet.
 You can read more rules from here; How To Take An Onsen in Japan?
 Manners and Rules for Hot Spring

 11. Don’t be surprised if Japanese people don’t speak English

-When you are in Japan, don’t expect many Japanese people speak English very well although many names of the shops, restaurants, and products are written in English.
+When you are in Japan, don’t expect many Japanese people to speak English very well although many names of the shops, restaurants, and products are written in English.
 Despite the standard twelve years of English language education, many Japanese people find themselves struggling to speak English because many of them did not learn to speak English at school and when they do, they are scared of making mistakes.
 In some places where there are many foreign tourists, English speaking staff will be available but in most places, people speak very basic English, so speak slowly with the use of simple words.

 12. Don’t expect to have WiFi everywhere